harish2773/SSS-Future-Contributor-Docs/README.md

 The Disinformation in Images API requires you to generate a set of custom API keys for yourself.
 - Please follow these steps to obtain a JSON file containing your API keys: https://youtu.be/1Oz5TfwvhfQ.
 - You can then input this JSON file on the settings page of Social Street Smart's Chrome Extension.

+## SSL Validator API
+In our modern digital age, the Internet is rife with potential threats and cyber-attacks.
+SSL certificates serve as a digital shield, ensuring the safe transmission of user data over the web.
+More than just data protection, they thwart malicious actors from replicating or 'spoofing' genuine websites.
+Moreover, these certificates authenticate and confirm the legitimacy of website ownership, providing an additional layer of trust.
+Recognizing the importance of such verification, I launched the SSL Validator API this summer.
+This tool empowers users by allowing them to input any web link, subsequently retrieving detailed information about its associated SSL certificate, fostering confidence in online interactions.

+More information can be found here: (GSoC 2022 Docs<https://gitlab.com/aossie/social-street-smart/-/blob/gsoc-2023/Docs/GSoC/2022/DivyanshuSingh.md?ref_type=heads>)